 The most advanced and effective pool alarms use a combination of technologies designed to improve the alarm’s ability to sense and trigger when anyone is in the water while minimizing false alarms.
 Be sure to select an alarm designed for the type of pool you have these comparison charts for above-ground and in-ground pools are a great place to start.

 We suggest an immersion alarm like the PoolEye PE23 Pool Alarm.
 Perfect for any type of pool, it mounts on the side and uses a sophisticated program that reads both surface and subsurface waves.

 #4: Personal Immersion Detector

 Personal immersion detectors feature a special wristband the child wears while in the pool area that sounds a loud alarm to one or more base stations the instant they come in contact with the water.
 This is a good secondary security system to provide extra protection for kids around a pool.
 The Safety Turtle 2.0 Wristband Immersion Alarm is a top-rated personal immersion detector system designed to protect non-swimmers or anyone who shouldn’t swim alone.
-You can even clip special Safety Turtle immersion tags to your pet’s collar to keep them safe, too.
+Another great option is the LunaSafe Child/Pet Immersion Pool/Water Alarm Kit.
+You can even clip LunaSafe immersion tags to your pet’s collar to keep them safe, too.

 #5: Floating Motion Sensor

 Surface-based motion alarms are popular among pool owners because they are relatively inexpensive and can be used in both above and in-ground pools.
 These floating pool alarms use electronic signals to measure displaced water and waves created by objects of a certain weight.